InsureFi/.github/profile/README.md

 ## Contact

 Have questions or need support?
-Reach out to us at [insurefi.kodashub.com](mailto:insurefi.kodashub.com).
-Visit our website at [www.insurefi.kodashub.com](https://www.insurefi.kodashub.com) for more information.
+Reach out to us at [our email](mailto:insurefi.kodashub.com).
+Visit our website at [InsureFi](https://www.insurefi.kodashub.com) for more information.

 Join us in revolutionizing the insurance industry with blockchain technology.
 Together, we can shape a future of trust, transparency, and innovation!